 Is Calgary safe for solo female travelers?
 Yes, especially in areas like Downtown, Kensington, and Beltline.

 Should I rent a car?
-No if you stay near a C-Train station you can get to most places without a car.
-You can even get to places further away like Banff with public transit.
+No, if you stay near a C-Train station, you can get to most places without a car.
+You can even get to places further away, like Banff, with public transit.

 What is the best area in Calgary to stay in for first-time visitors?
 I’d recommend downtown or beltline if your budget permits.